netgen/ezplatform-site-api/docs/reference/query_types.rst

 .. hint::

-    If you need to access the same query result multiple times, store it in a variable and instead access that variable.
+    If you need to access the same query result multiple times, store it in a variable.